To Bring You My Love: Music and lyrics

+Critical reception

 As her second full-length release on a major label, To Bring You My Love received a heavy promotional push from Island Records.
-Extensive MTV rotation and college radio airplay for the first single "Down by the Water" — with its eccentric, eye-catching Maria Mochnacz-directed music video of Harvey drowning in an emerald pond while wearing an extravagant wig, heavy make-up and a slinky red satin evening gown — gave Harvey her biggest radio hit to date, reaching #2 on Billboard's Modern Rock chart.
-The album itself debuted at #40 on the Billboard 200 and #12 in the UK, and went on to sell roughly one million copies.
+Extensive MTV rotation and college radio airplay for the first single "Down by the Water" — with its eccentric, eye-catching Maria Mochnacz-directed music video of Harvey drowning in an emerald pond while wearing an extravagant wig, heavy make-up and a slinky red satin evening gown — gave Harvey her biggest radio hit to date, reaching number two on Billboard's Modern Rock chart.
+The album itself debuted at number 40 on the Billboard 200 and number 12 in the UK, and went on to sell roughly one million copies.
 The moderate commercial breakthrough of To Bring You My Love had nothing to do with any scaling-down of her trademark lyrical intensity: the infanticide fable "Down by the Water" — whose whispered coda of "Little fish big fish swimming in the water/Come back here, man, gimme my daughter" references the old Lead Belly blues standard "Salty Dog" — ostensibly deals with a mother drowning her child.

 The critical response was overwhelmingly positive.
 Rolling Stone praised the record as "astonishing" in its four-star review.
 The Independent shared the same point of view, writing that Harvey's performance "make[s] the record stand out from its peers"; reviewer Nicholas Barber saw it as "a threatening, nightmarish creature", adding "imagine Siouxsie and the Bad Seeds".
 Los Angeles Times noted the "rich imagery" of the lyrics, writing that "in the most gripping moments, [...]
 [Harvey] speaks with the captivating clarity and force of someone reaching for a final, life-saving anchor."

 Accolades

 The album received universal acclaim.
-It was voted as the best album of the year in The Village Voice's Pazz & Jop critics poll by a wide margin, and was also voted the year's number-one album by publications such as Rolling Stone, The New York Times, People, USA Today, Hot Press and, in "the biggest landslide victory in 15 years", the Los Angeles Times.
+It was voted as the best album of the year in The Village Voice's Pazz & Jop critics' poll by a wide margin, and was also voted the year's number-one album by publications such as Rolling Stone, The New York Times, People, USA Today, Hot Press and, in "the biggest landslide victory in 15 years", the Los Angeles Times.
 It featured in Top Ten lists for magazines like Spin, NME, Melody Maker, Mojo and The Wire, though a contrarian Time list dubbed it the "Worst Album of 1995."
-The album received two Grammy Award nominations as Best Alternative Music Performance and Best Female Rock Vocal for the single "Down By The Water", and was nominated for the Mercury Music Prize.
-Spin magazine later ranked it at number 3 in a list of the best albums of the 90s.
-In 2003, Rolling Stone magazine ranked the album at number 435 on its list of the 500 greatest albums of all time.
-Slant Magazine, in 2011, rated To Bring You My Love as the 20th best album of the 90s.
-As of December, 2005, (according to AskBillboard) To Bring You My Love has sold 371,000 copies in the US.
+The album received two Grammy Award nominations as Best Alternative Music Performance and Best Female Rock Vocal Performance for the single "Down by the Water", and was nominated for the Mercury Music Prize.
+Spin later ranked it at number three in a list of the best albums of the 1990s.
+In 2003, Rolling Stone ranked the album at number 435 on its list of the 500 greatest albums of all time.
+Slant Magazine, in 2011, rated To Bring You My Love as the 20th best album of the 1990s.
+As of December 2005, (according to AskBillboard) To Bring You My Love has sold 371,000 copies in the US.